unit-io/unitdb/README.md

 	}

 ```

+### Limitations
+The tracedb is not primarily designed for key-value storage.
+The tracedb mainly designed to store time-series data, messaging data, log data or AI analytics data.

 ## Contributing
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are welcome.